Icofunding/Legal/Terms and Conditions (EN).md

 #### B. **Verifying Accredited Investors**

-As Icofunding IS NOT AN INVESTMENT PLATFORM, we are not responsible for verifying that any Token Buyer is accredited, is a Qualifyed purchaser or authorized or appropiate to participate in an ICO or Token Sale, or for determining whether any use of Icofunding constitutes a general solicitation of securities under the securities laws of any jurisdiction.
+As Icofunding IS NOT AN INVESTMENT PLATFORM, we are not responsible for verifying that any Token Buyer is accredited, is a Qualifyed purchaser or authorized or appropriate to participate in an ICO or Token Sale, or for determining whether any use of Icofunding constitutes a general solicitation of securities under the securities laws of any jurisdiction.

 #### C. **Confidentiality**